 As for the art housed inside the museum itself?
 Well, as all modern art museums have, there was a wide variety of things to see.
 Everything from paintings, sculptures, furniture, and films, to interactive or immersive experiences.

-Though, I still remember the one time Mark and I went to the Tate Modern in London, and there was a pyramid on the floor made from stacked oranges.
+Though, I still remember the one time Mark and I went to the Tate Modern in London.
+One exhibit was a pyramid on the floor made from stacked oranges.
 And the artist’s description of the piece invited the viewer to “interact” with the sculpture by taking an orange, thereby becoming part of the art itself and transforming it.

-So, we each took an orange, but when we tried to take a photo of ourselves holding the oranges as proof of our interaction, the security guard stopped us because photos weren’t allowed.
+So, we both took an orange from the pile.
+But when we tried to photograph ourselves holding the oranges as proof of our interaction, the security guard stopped us because photos weren’t allowed.
 Even though it was just a piece of fruit that, let’s face it, anyone with enough time and oranges could stack into a pyramid.

-As we left the building with our pieces of “art,” now magically transformed back into simple produce, we were left with a bit of a sour taste in our mouths over the whole experience.
+As we left the building with our pieces of “art,” now magically transformed back into simple produce, we had a bit of a sour taste in our mouths over the whole experience.
 (Pun totally intended.)
 Now anytime we see indications of an exhibit that’s immersive or interactive, we remember the orange debacle.

 ARoS had a few interactive/immersive exhibits, and thankfully, none of them involved a pile of fruit.

-Our favourite one was called “Your Atmospheric Colour Atlas.”
-The exhibit was behind a set of doors and marked with a rather lengthy warning sign listing all the people who shouldn’t enter.
-If you were claustrophobic, had a heart condition, breathing problems, seizures, etc. etc., you shouldn’t enter.
+“Your Atmospheric Colour Atlas” was our favourite interactive exhibit there.
+Before you entered the exhibit, there was a rather lengthy warning sign listing all the people who shouldn’t enter.
+If you suffered from claustrophobia, had a heart condition, breathing problems, seizures, etc. etc., then you shouldn’t enter the exhibit.

 It all sounded very dire and scary, but the warning was only because the exhibit used lights and fog.
 We opened the door and stepped into the large room.
 The ceiling had sort of honeycombed white plastic covering it, lit with fluorescent lights covered in filters of varying colours.